Student-centric advice and objective recommendations

 Studying abroad is full of experiences that can never take place in a classroom.
 Walking through the streets of a foreign city and watching the locals, figuring out how to ask when the bus will arrive in another language, or being invited for dinner at the house of a local family, are all incredibly educational experiences that can only be obtained out in the world.

 Studying abroad is a great way to invite these scenarios into your life, and to have the time to process them and learn from them.
-Because many study abroad programs have relatively light course loads compared to your home university, they allow for time to find yourself in more real-world educational scenarios.
+Many study abroad programs have relatively light course loads compared to your home university.
+More freedom allows for time to find yourself in more real-world educational scenarios.

 Also see: Top scholarships for foreign languages